maxhumber/maxhumber.com/input/noddd.md

 }
 ```

 Both implementations do **the exact same thing**!
 Seriously, copy-and-paste both blocks into Xcode and see for yourself!
 All the extra layers—the repository, use case, and view model—add **bloat without benefit.** But what about testing?
+Okay.
 Fair.
 To test the vanilla version, just create a `TodoClient.mock` extension and inject it where needed.
 Done.

 #### HackerNews